DOI-ONRR/doi-extractives-data/_downloads/default.md

   - name: contact-us
     title: Contact us
 selector: list
 description: We use many government datasets on this site to power our interactive visualizations.
 Some are available here for download.
-For those from other government sources, we provide links direct to the source so you can find fresh data whenever you need it.
+For those from other government sources, we provide links so you can find fresh data whenever you need it.
 tag:
 - Data
 - Downloads
 - Documentation
 ---

 > We use many government datasets on this site to power our [interactive visualizations]({{ site.baseurl }}/explore/).
 Some of these are available here for download.
-For those from other government sources, we provide links direct to the source so you can find fresh data whenever you need it.
+For those from other government sources, we provide links so you can find fresh data whenever you need it.

 {% include selector.html %}